pyomeca/bioptim/README.md

 )
 ```
 Of these, only the first 4 are mandatory.
-`bio_model` is the model loaded such with class such as BiorbdModel or a custom class.
+`bio_model` is the model loaded such with class such as BiorbdModel, MultiBiorbdModel, or a custom class.
 In the case of a multiphase optimization, one model per phase should be passed in a list.
 `dynamics` is the dynamics of the system during each phase (see The dynamics section).
 `n_shooting` is the number of shooting point of the direct multiple shooting (method) for each phase.